-4. In the graph, pull on the Bezier handle to adjust the velocity for all the selected functions.
+4. In the Bezier editor, click and drag on the Bezier handle to adjust the ease for the selected keyframes.

-- 5. To apply these easing parameters to a certain type of function only, such as Rotation or Scale, in the Filters section, deselect the function types you do not want to affect. - Motion: Applies the easing parameters to the selected Position X, Position Y, Position Z and 3D Path functions - Rotation: Applies the easing parameters to the selected Angle functions. - Scale: Applies the easing parameters to the selected Scale functions. - Skew: Applies the easing parameters to the selected Skew functions. - Morphing: Applies the easing parameters to the selected Morphing Velocity functions.
-Note that it is applied to the Morphing Velocity function in the Layer Properties window, not to the basic Morphing ease in the Tool Properties view. - Other: Applies the easing parameters to all the other selected functions, such as all functions created to animate effect parameters.
+- 5. You can also adjust the easing by typing values in the Time Ratio and Value Ratio fields below the Bezier editor.
+The values are calculated in percentage. - In the Left Time Ratio and Right Time Ratio fields, type the percentage value corresponding to the length of time you want the easing to last.
+This will move the Beziers horizontally, away from their keyframe.
+The value must be between 0% and 100%. - In the Left Value Ratio and Right Value Ratio fields, type the percentage value of how skewed you want the ease to be.
+This will move the Bezier vertically, towards their nearest keyframe if the value is positive, or away the nearest keyframe if their value is negative.
+The value must be between 0% and 100%. - 6.
+To apply these easing parameters to a certain type of function only, such as Rotation or Scale, in the Filters section, deselect the function types you do not want to affect. - Motion: Applies the easing parameters to the selected Position X, Position Y, Position Z and 3D Path functions - Rotation: Applies the easing parameters to the selected Angle functions. - Scale: Applies the easing parameters to the selected Scale functions. - Skew: Applies the easing parameters to the selected Skew functions. - Morphing: Applies the easing parameters to the selected Morphing Velocity functions.
+Note that it is applied to the Morphing Velocity function in the Layer Properties window, not to the basic Morphing ease in the Tool Properties view. - Other: Applies the easing parameters to all the other selected functions, such as all functions created to animate effect parameters. - 7.
+Click one of the following buttons: - Apply/Previous: Applies the ease parameters to the selected keyframe and then jumps to the previous keyframe in the timeline so that you can adjust its ease next. - Apply: Applies the easing parameters to the selected keyframe.